joaoviana/final-year-project-blog/src/markdowns/logs/post-2.md

 A modern solution for adding stable 360 sound rendering in WebVR while using the Web Audio API is the Resonance Audio SDK made by Google.
 The next log will cover this.

+## Supervisor Meeting notes
+What technologies to use

+Understand exactly what I want to show to the user

+Immersive experiences do not necessarily mean that they have to be super realistic; Find ways to enhance those perceptual cues and ramp up reality!